WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod02/0203 - Create and retrieve a view that uses the JOIN statement in Microsoft SQL Server.md

 ### Results

-You have connected to the **pubs** database and have opened a new query window.
+You've connected to the **pubs** database and have opened a new query window.

 ## Exercise 2: Create a view that retrieves information using a JOIN statement

 ### Scenario

-Now that you have successfully connected to the **pubs** database, you will run a `SELECT` statement to retrieve information from the **titles** and **publishers** tables.
-Then you will use a `JOIN` statement to combine select information from each table to retrieve only the titles of books and the names of their publishers.
-Finally, you will create and run a view from this `JOIN` statement.
+Now that you've successfully connected to the **pubs** database, you'll run a `SELECT` statement to retrieve information from the **titles** and **publishers** tables.
+Then you'll use a `JOIN` statement to combine select information from each table to retrieve only the titles of books and the names of their publishers.
+Finally, you'll create and run a view from this `JOIN` statement.

 The main tasks for this exercise are as follows:

-1. Retrieve information using the `SELECT` and `JOIN` statements
+1. Retrieve information using the `SELECT` and `JOIN` statements.
-1. Create a view and use it to retrieve information from the database
+1. Create a view and use it to retrieve information from the database.

 #### Task 1: Retrieve information using the SELECT and JOIN statements

-1. In a new query to the **pubs** database, write the following `SELECT` statements in the **SQLQuery1.sql** window:
+1. In a new query to the **pubs** database, enter the following `SELECT` statements in the **SQLQuery1.sql** window:

    ```sql
    SELECT * FROM titles;
    SELECT * FROM publishers;
    ```

-2. Select the **Execute** button, or press **`F5`** on the keyboard to run the statements.
+2. Select the **Execute** button, or select **`F5`** on the keyboard to run the statements.

    > You should receive two tables.
    >